jessekelly881/jessekelly881-old/README.md

 ### Hi there 👋

+My name is Jesse Kelly.
+I'm glad you made it to my Github page.
+I'm a Fullstack Engineer and digital nomad currently living in Mexico City, MX.
+I love functional programming(especially on the fronetend with technologies such as fp-ts, io-ts, and cyclejs), languages, and solving problems.

+Send me a message, I would love to hear from you.
+I am a native English(🇺🇸) speaker and speak Spanish(🇲🇽) fluently.

 <!--
 **jessekelly881/jessekelly881** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.